Religious Education

 • Sense of Community

 At Over Hall, we would like all children to visit three different places of worship before leaving Year 6.
 Our Religious Education helps us to learn to be a member of a diverse society.
 Such experiences include: Performing at the local church over the Christmas period by taking part in a Carol Concert, Years 5 take part in the Winsford Education Partnership Christmas Cantata in December as well as our key stage one and EYFS Nativity performances.
+We also have a strong relationship with our local Church with the Reverend regularly visiting classes to support with learning alongside supporting in assemblies.

 The curriculum policy for RE can be found in the linked files below.